Many people never really question how the Bible was written and compiled.

 Here we will go through what the Bible is, how it came to being and who decided what books to include.

-Contrary to popular belief the Bible was not written by God whispering into the ears of the human authors to write what he wanted written, but rather the Scriptures are inspired by God.
+Contrary to popular belief the Bible was not written by God dictating to the human authors to write what he said word-for word.
+Rather, the Scriptures are inspired by God.
 The Holy Spirit guided the authors to be moved in such a way that their writings were of God.

-Just as we participate in God’s ongoing creation (procreation) we also had a part in creating the Scriptures.
-God and his people have always worked side by side (Mary to bear Jesus, we create human life, the Scriptures, the prophets brought the message of God to Israel).
-The message that God wants conveyed is contained in the Scriptures, but the way it is conveyed was left up to the
+Just as we humans participate in God’s ongoing creation through procreation, we also had a part in creating the Scriptures.
+God and his people have always worked side by side.
+God chose Mary to bear Jesus.
+The prophets brought God’s message to Israel.
+Jesus sent the Apostles on a mission to preach the Gospel to the whole world.
+The message that God wants conveyed is contained in the Scriptures, but the way in which it is conveyed was left up to the specific authors.

 The Bible is the written account of the human experience with God.
 Many parts of the Bible are oral tradition that was written down.
 Most people were illiterate and relied much more on their memories to pass on traditions and stories.
 Oral tradition was the norm long before writing and reading was popular.

-Partial criteria for determining the canon is as follows:
+Some criteria for determining the canon of Scripture were as follows:

 There were two different forms of the ancient Scriptures in use, the Septuagint and the Masoretic texts.
 The Septuagint has its influence from the Greek Jews in the Diaspora (outside Israel) whereas the Masoretic text was used by the Jews still in Jerusalem.